 How did I do?

 Decorate your front door/porch.
 This week we had a snow storm and heavy winds that put a little wrench in my outdoor decorating plans.
-In fact, one of our neighbor’s wreaths ended up in our back yard!
+In fact, one of our neighbour’s wreaths ended up in our back yard!
 By Saturday most of the snow had melted and the wind died down a bit, so I geared up to decorate.
 Then came another wicked snow storm that ended Sunday afternoon.
 I’m hoping to finally get to it today!
 (I have to say it does look pretty outside.)

 Buy or create an advent calendar.
 My son is now 16 and although he would love a chocolate every day leading up to Christmas, I decided to change things up this year.
 Instead I’m somewhat of an elf and I put a note in his room revealing what the advent item is for that day.
 So far I’ve done: